Updated 15 February 2023

 1. General Information

-This Privacy Notice contains information required by the EU General Data Protection Regulation (hereinafter the General Data Protection Regulation) and the national data protection law for a data subject, such as for the controller’s customer, employees and for the supervisory authority.
+This Privacy Notice contains information required by the EU General Data Protection Regulation (GDPR) and the Finnish Data Protection Act for data subjects, such as the controller’s customers and employees, and for the supervisory authority.

 2. Controller and its contact information

-Each group company of OP Financial Group or a real estate fund* and insurance and pension institution managed by OP Financial Group (also hereinafter OP) that owns and rents dwelling units or business premises that independently maintains a personal data file described in this notice.
+Each OP Financial Group (also hereinafter OP) company or real estate fund and insurance and pension institution managed by OP Financial Group that owns and rents dwelling units or business premises that independently maintain a personal data file described in this notice.

 Postal address: P.O.
 Box 308, 00013 OP